marhthing/matdev/replit.md

 ## Bot Operation Notes
 - Bot is operational and displaying QR code for WhatsApp connection
-- All 6 plugins loaded successfully
+- All 20 plugins loaded successfully including new weather plugin
 - Update commands (.update, .updatenow) are owner-only and working correctly
+- Weather plugin ready (requires WEATHER_API_KEY for OpenWeatherMap)
 - Bot ready for production deployment as VM service

 # System Architecture